05bit/django-smarter/README.rst

 Action names and URLs
 ~~~~~~~~~~~~~~~~~~~~~

-Actions are named so they can be mapped to views methods and they should not override reserved attributes and methods, to they:
+Actions are named so they can be mapped to views methods and they should not override reserved attributes and methods, so they:

 1. **must contain only** latin symbols and '_' or '-', **no spaces**
 2. **can't** be in this list: 'model', 'defaults', 'options', 'deny'